rkjcollab/local_ancestry_analysis/README.md

 fine mapping input) and set to -co for collapsed output (used for admixture mapping inout).

+TO NOTE: If the process for unphased data is run on denser, imputed or WGS data with SHAPEIT for phasing and the references included in this repo, the local ancestry calls will likely be incorrect (for example, showing 100% of one ancestry for all individuals).
+We are unsure why this happens, but know that if possible, the pipeline should be run on WGS or imputed data as originally phased.

 ## **gwide_anc**

 *TODO: add description*